sjiaire/cr-site-natacha/content/rental_houses/pleasant-kimironko.md

 Stay in this beautiful semi-detached 4-bedroom furnished house located in the residential area of Kimironko nearby Kwa Mushimire.
 Kimironko is a lively neighborhood with easy access to the central market and public transportation.

 This pleasant 2-storey residence is cosy and functional.
-On the ground floor, it has a bright lounge, a large equipped kitchen and a nice bedroom.
+On the ground floor, it has a bright lounge, a large equipped kitchen and a comfortable bedroom.
 Upstairs, there are 2 inviting bedrooms sharing a bathroom and an en suite bedroom with a bath tub and a balcony offering nice views.

 Outdoor, there is lovely terrace overlooking a small garden, parking space and staff quarters.